Language on Demand, Knowledge at Core: Composing LLMs with Encoder-Decoder Translation Models for Extensible Multilinguality: Related Work

 \subsection{Data-Level Multilingual Enhancement for LLMs}

 A line of work augments the multilingual capabilities of LLMs at the data level by constructing multilingual training corpora using pretrained multilingual or machine translation models~\cite{li2023bactrian, zhang2023bayling, zhang2024bayling, zhang-etal-2024-enhancing-multilingual}.
-Typical approaches translate English instruction or task data into multiple languages~\cite{chen2024breaking}, or employ translation-based prompting schemes that map non-English inputs into English before task execution~\cite{qin-etal-2023-cross, chai2025xcot}.
-These methods are widely adopted for multilingual instruction tuning and cross-lingual transfer.
+Typical approaches translate English instruction into multiple languages~\cite{chen2024breaking}, pre-translate non-English inputs into English before task execution~\cite{qin-etal-2023-cross, chai2025xcot}, or leverage Mix-of-Experts (MoE) for language expansion~\cite{zhang-etal-2025-less}.
 Such approaches generally require continual multilingual training of LLMs, which may introduce translation noise and interfere with existing language capabilities.
 In practice, balancing performance across high- and low-resource languages remains challenging, as gains on low-resource languages often come at degradation on high-resource ones~\cite{gao-etal-2024-multilingual}.
 In contrast, XBridge achieves multilingual generalization through model composition without multilingual retraining of the LLM.